elliotdotsol/candy-machine-v3-ui/README.md

 — Candy Machine V3 with Address Gate, Allow List or other similar guards

 ## Feedback/Collaborating/Support
-If you have any feedback, want to collaborate or need support, please reach out to us at hello@zaab.studio
+If you have any feedback, want to collaborate or need support, please reach out to us at hello@kite.studio